On melting and freezing for the 2d radial Stefan problem: Introduction

+{\it 3.
+Nonradial dynamics}.
+Formal asymptotics for finite time melting is presented in~\cite{AnHeVe} in addition to a wealth of other possible singularity formation scenarios.
+There the problem is formulated via the Baiocchi transform and the authors identify ellipses in 2D and ellipsoids in 3D as the asymptotic attractors for the melting dynamics in suitably rescaled variables.
+We also mention the formal asymptotics derived in~\cite{Mc2003,Mc2005}, wherein the same melting phenomenology as in~\cite{AnHeVe} is identified for the Stefan problem confined to a compact domain, melting inwards. \\

-The main novelty of the proof of Theorem \ref{T:MAIN} is the derivation of a sharp functional setting for the construction of type II, i.e. non self similar blow up bubbles, here applied to a melting problem.
-Our analysis relies on new weighted energy bounds with a degenerate Gaussian weight based on the spectral decomposition of the leading order linear operator after renormalization.
+Theorem \ref{T:MAIN} lies in the continuation of the methodology developed for the construction of type II blow up bubbles for both parabolic and dispersive problems \cite{MRR,RaphRod,RS1,RS2,RSc,collot}.
+The strategy consists of two steps: construction of a high order approximate solution based on the expansion of the blow up/melting solution with respect to a well chosen small parameter, and development of an energy like method to control the remaining infinite dimensional part.
+The main novelty of the proof of Theorem \ref{T:MAIN} with respect to these previous works however is the derivation of a {\it new} and sharp functional setting for the construction of type II, i.e. non self similar blow up bubbles, here applied to a melting problem, which we expect is universal and robust both with respect to the extension to the non radial case and the full classification of type II scenarios.
+Our analysis relies on new weighted energy bounds with a degenerate Gaussian weight based on the spectral decomposition of the leading order linear operator after a suitable renormalisation, see the strategy of the proof below.
 This is conceptually a continuation of the Giga-Kohn approach \cite{GK} to the type I blow up in the energy subcritical range.
 Our new set of estimates simplifies both the derivation of the approximate solution and the closure of the nonlinear energy bounds by using in an optimal way the dissipative structure of the problem, see in particular \eqref{estemeergy}.
 The existence of a degenerate resonance leading the blow up rate is reminiscent of the derivation of the celebrated "log-log law" for the mass critical nonlinear Schr\"odinger equation, see \cite{LPSS, P, MR1, MR4}.
-A recent series of works by Merle and Zaag \cite{MZ1,MZ2,MZ3} suggest that this approach may be of great interest for dispersive wave like problems as well.\\
+A recent series of works by Merle and Zaag \cite{MZ1,MZ2,MZ3} suggest that this approach may be of great interest for dispersive wave-like problems as well.\\

-Moreover, our approach applies as well to the construction of solutions that asympotically converge to the solitary wave $(u=0,\l=\text{const}>0)$, here meaning freezing, and the proof exhibits a deep duality for the derivation of the melting/freezing rates.
+Moreover, our approach applies equally well to the construction of freezing solutions (i.e. $\dot\l>0$) that asymptotically converge to a steady state $(u=0,\l=\text{const}>0)$.
+The proof exploits a deep underlying duality between the derivation of the melting and the freezing rates.